Experiencing a violent or abusive relationship

 Get support

 It is important that you find someone you can confide in about your situation.
-Talking about what is happening is very important and can undo some of the feelings of isolation and helplessness that are common in victims of violent and abusive relationships.
-This person can have specialist skills such as counselling, but that is not essential; it needs to be someone who will listen to you carefully and be available as you move through the process of working out how to manage the situation.
+Talking about what is happening is very important and can undo some of the feelings of isolation and helplessness that are common.
+This person can have specialist skills such as counselling, but that is not essential; it needs to be someone who will listen to you carefully and be available as you work out how to manage the situation.

 Develop a safety plan

-If you’re experiencing family or domestic violence you can call MensLine Australia on 1300 78 99 78, or visit 1800RESPECT.
+If you’re experiencing family or domestic violence you can call MensLine Australia on 1300 78 99 78, or visit 1800RESPECT to access counselling and information on support services.

 More from domestic and family violence